NicholasCG/HexBattleSimulator/README.md

 - `get_board()`: Returns the current state of the game board.
 - `get_valid_moves(hexagon)`: Gives the possible moves for the piece that is current at a tile.
 - `move_piece(old_coords, new_coords)`: Moves a piece at `old_coords` to `new_coords`, or attacks the piece at `new_coords`, depending on if the move is valid.
 - `end_turn()`: Ends the current turn, resets record of moved pieces, and changes to the next player's turn.
+If all of a player's pieces are removed from the board, the function returns the winning opponent's number.

 ### Warning!
 Do not alter default_settings.yaml, unless you are sure that the file is still in a valid format.